ECMGS/jukebox/README.md

 Hope you enjoy our project!
 ![Just chilling](docs/assets/imgs/IMG_8666.jpeg)

-If there is any question, just ask, we'll be open to answer!
+If there are any questions, just ask, we'll be open to answer!